Welcome to our Accessibility Resource Hub!

 A quick reference version of these guidelines are available as an Accessible Slide Deck Checklist.

-All Board educators and employees who are hosting online (remote or virtual) learning and training must ensure the online environment is accessible.
-The Accessible Video Conferencing Guidelines offers some best practices so that people with different abilities can access video conferencing in a meaningful way.
+All Board educators and employees who are hosting online, remote or virtual video conferencing tool or meeting platform must ensure the virtual environment is accessible.
+The Accessible Video Conferencing Guidelines offer some best practices so that people with different disabilities can access video conferencing in a meaningful way.

 A quick reference version of these guidelines are available as an Accessible Video Conferencing Checklist.